Consider all the things Utah Valley high school athletes have to deal with:

 But is what they think they want what they really want?

-With Christmas having come today, it’s likely that many athletes have new equipment and new apparel.
+With Christmas now in the rearview mirror, it’s likely that many athletes have new gear and new apparel.

 But here is a list of the most important things that they should be getting as a high school athlete: